nghiattran/angular-parse/README.md

 	$all			Contains all of the given values
 	$regex			Requires that a key's value match a regular expression

-Angular-parse will converse objectId in 'where' to pointer type.
+Angular-parse will converse object_id in 'where' to pointer type.
 So use

 	where: {
-    	createdBy: "objectId of an entry"
+    	createdBy: "object_id of an entry"
     },

 instead of